kauanneiscoding/kauanneiscoding/README.md

 ---

-## 🌟 Sobre mim
+## 🌟 About me
-✨ Oi!
-Eu sou uma desenvolvedora apaixonada por tecnologia, música e jogos.
+✨ Hi!
+I'm a developer passionate about technology, music and games.
-✨ Amo criar experiências imersivas e compartilhar minhas ideias com o mundo.
+✨ I love creating immersive experiences and sharing my ideas with the world.

-- 🎨 Criando o app **K-Photo** para colecionadores de photocards.
+- 🎨 Creating the **K-Photo** app for photocard collectors.
----
+--

-## 📸 Projetos em destaque
+## 📸 Featured projects
 ### 💖 [K-Photo](https://github.com/kauanneiscoding/k-photo)
-Um app feito para fãs de K-pop colecionarem, trocarem e exibirem seus photocards favoritos!
+An app made for K-pop fans to collect, trade and display their favorite photocards!

 <div align="center">
   <img src="https://media.tenor.com/uKFBKRN26lEAAAAj/cute.gif" width="250px">